-The Presidium of the Supreme Soviet of the Union of Soviet Socialist Republics: V. I. Ivanov, Ambassador Extraordinary and Plenipotentiary of the Union of Soviet Socialist Republics in the People's Republic of Albania,
+The Presidium of the Supreme Soviet of the Union of Soviet Socialist Republics: E. I. Gromov, Ambassador Extraordinary and Plenipotentiary of the Union of Soviet Socialist Republics in the Hungarian People's Republic,

-The Presidium of the People's Assembly of the People's Republic of Albania: Vasil Nathanaili, Deputy Minister of Foreign Affairs of the People's Republic of Albania.
+The Presidium of the Hungarian People's Republic: Dr. Endre Sik, First Deputy Minister of Foreign Affairs of the Hungarian People's Republic,